MoniPar/reclaimed-treasures/README.md

 - To give users a responsive and easy to navigate website with a clear purpose.
 - To provide users with products that meet their expectations.
 - To allow users to view details on products and add them to their shopping basket.
-- To allow users to purchase Made to Order products if the stock runs out.
+- To allow users to purchase products as Made to Order if the stock runs out.
 - To allow users to checkout quickly and safely.
 - To give users the option to save their information for future visits.
 - To give registered users the ability to view their previous orders.